Kiing Shooter

-His second EP, No Turning Bacc was released on April 20, 2019, and his debut Solo LP Still Outside dropped on March 27, 2020.
-Shooter was signed to Nas's Mass Appeal record label and Nas's brother Jungle's Street Dreams record label.
+William Antonio Daniels (July 25, 1992 – May 5, 2020), better known by his stage name Kiing Shooter, was an American rapper from Queensbridge, New York.
+He first gained recognition for his affiliation with hometown native Dave East, after releasing numerous collaborations with the rapper.
+He signed with East's From the Dirt Records to release his debut extended play (EP) Fucc The Doubters (2018), which narrowly entered the Billboard 200.
+He also signed with Jungle's Street Dreams Records to release his second EP, No Turning Bacc (2019), a deal which entered a triple joint venture with the latter's brother, Nas' Mass Appeal Records to release his debut studio album, Still Outside (2020).

 Career

-Kiing Shooter was a long-time friend of rapper Dave East and has always been around the mainstream artist when touring and performing since 2015, although he never took an interest in taking rapping seriously until 2017.
-Kiing Shooter made numerous appearances on East's mixtapes, once he started his own label "From The Dirt" in March, 2018.
+Kiing Shooter was a long-time friend of rapper Dave East and had been touring with the rapper since 2015, although he never took an interest in taking rapping seriously until 2017.
+Kiing Shooter made numerous appearances on East's mixtapes and was the first signee of his From The Dirt record label in March 2018.
 East was subsequently featured on the single "Eye Witness" by Kiing Shooter on June 9, 2018, and the music video had a guest appearances from rapper Snoop Dogg.
-He was featured on the single "Traumatized" by Dave East which peaked at 42 on the US Billboard 200 on August 11, 2018.
+He guest featured on the song "Traumatized" by Dave East from the latter's mixtape Karma 2 (2018), which peaked at 42 on the Billboard 200.

 Kiing Shooter released his debut extended play Fucc The Doubters on August 24, 2018.
-It featured guest appearances from Dave East, Don Q, Corey Finesse amongst others.
-It was released via East's label "From the Dirt" and peaked at 148 on the US Billboard 200.
-The album was noted for its authenticity, drive and rise, gaining the attention of New York rap legend, Jungle.
-Jungle launched his own record label, Street Dream Records, and signed Kiing Shooter in February 2019.
+It featured guest appearances from East, Don Q, and Corey Finesse, among others.
+It was released by East's From the Dirt label and peaked at 148 on the US Billboard 200.
+The album was noted for its authenticity, drive and rise, gaining the attention of New York rapper, Jungle.
+Jungle launched his own record label, Street Dream Records to sign Kiing Shooter in February 2019.